Augustus1110/SVG-Logo-Maker/README.md

  1. Clone the GitHub repository: `git clone https://github.com/Augustus1110/SVG-Logo-Maker.git`
  2. Navigate to the project's directory: `cd SVG-Logo-Maker`
  3. Install the required npm packages: `npm install`

+ ## Technologies
+This project was built using the following technologies:
+    - Node.js
+    - Inquirer.js
+    - Jest

 ## Usage
 To use the SVG Logo Maker, follow these steps: